 Marinated steak on the grill with a rich and flavorful Guinness sauce, is a delicious Saint Patrick's Day recipe.
-This delicious Irish steak is a perfect menu choice, if you'll be cooking just for two on Saint Patrick's Day.
+This delicious Irish steak is a perfect menu choice, if you'll be cooking just for two on Saint Patrick's Day or any day.

 Guinness is a stout and a very popular drink in Ireland, but did you know it's also an amazing cooking ingredient?

 Fondly known as "The Black Stuff" in Ireland, Guinness Stout is a very dark stout beer with a rich, roasted flavor that lends wonderful earthy, wheaten tones to food, and a tasty dimension to Irish dishes.